 6.1A Alternate Representatives

-At the same time that Party Representatives are appointed under paragraph 6.1.2, no more than 2 Alternate Representatives representing Offshore Transmission Owners may be appointed in accordance with the procedure set out in Annex B1.
+At the same time that Party Representatives are appointed under paragraph 6.1.2, no more than 2 Alternate Representatives representing Offshore Transmission Owners and two alternate Representatives representing Competitively Appointed Transmission Owners may be appointed in accordance with the procedure set out in Annex B2.

 Such Alternate Representatives will form a group from which Party Representatives representing Offshore Transmission Owners may select a person to act as their alternate under this Paragraph 6.1A.